 Craft Effective Communications - Develop key messages and use a variety of channels

-This is an intensive 2 day certification that combines lectures, group discussion and real time simulation exercises.
+This is an intensive 2 day workshop that combines lectures, group discussion and real time simulation exercises.

 We limit the number of participants to 12 to ensure maximum participation and enable one-on-one and small group coaching.